Local Optimality of Dictator Functions with Applications to Courtade--Kumar and Li--M\'edard Conjectures: Preliminaries

 \section{Preliminaries}

-Since proofs of our results in this paper rely on majorization, we introduce basic properties on this topic.
+Since proofs of our results in this paper rely on majorization, we introduce basic concepts and properties in this field.
 Here, we adopt the notations in \cite{marshall2011inequalities}.
 Let $(\mathcal{X},\Sigma_{\mathcal{X}},\mu)$ be a measure space and let $f$ be a nonnegative $\mu$-integrable (real-valued) function defined on $\mathcal{X}$.
 Define the distribution function of $f$ with respect to $\mu$ as

 Define the decreasing rearrangement of $f$ as